 Started in 1995, Counter Culture Coffee has more than 20 years of experience finding the most delicious coffees from all over the world.
 Their subscription plans start at around $30 and you can pick and choose from six different coffees, or opt to get surprised by their rotating selections.
 How you get it is also customizable — you can choose the quantity you want to receive, and the frequency in which you get shipments (weekly, biweekly, monthly, etc.).

 The Toronto-based Nomad Coffee Club bills itself as "not coffee snobs, just coffee lovers," providing a coffee adventure that's approachable and fun rather hoity-toity and exclusive.
-Subscriptions are pricey, however, starting at $24 a month.
-But you get a new bag of ethically sourced, whole-bean coffee delivered to your door each time.
+Subscriptions are pricey, but you get a new bag of ethically sourced, whole-bean coffee delivered to your door each time.